 I hope that all the old students will listen to me carefully 'since these changes are going to start right away.

 First of all, although the rebuild lasted for the whole summer, there are still plenty of areas here in Hogwarts that are not complete.
-Therefor the 7th and 8th year students will have to stay here after dinner, so you will be informed of your new accommodation arrangements.
+Therefore the 7th and 8th year students will have to stay here after dinner so you will be informed of your new accommodation arrangements.

 The first year students won't be given houses this year at all, 'since from now on the sorting will happen in the beginning of the second year."

 People were gasping and whispering at this point, Harry kept his eyes on McGonagall.

 "Silence, please!
 The most important change this year will be the inter-house activity that will take place.
 I am certain that we need to increase the friendliness between different houses in order to make our future better.
 This inter-house friendship will be encouraged in several ways.

 One of the biggest changes is that two different houses will be united as one when it comes to accommodation.
 From now on Ravenclaws and Hufflepuffs will be sharing a common room area.
 Also the bedrooms of the students have been already randomly chosen so that there will be members of both houses in the bedrooms.
 I call this shuffling.
 We've also shuffled Slytherins and Gryffindors, there will be a shared common room area and bedrooms will be shared by randomly chosen students from both houses. "

 Now the students were gasping, whispering furiously and someone even yelled, "You can't do that!", "I won't sleep in the same room with any Slytherins!"

 McGonagall carried on, "I definitely can, I assure you.
 I know that most of you are in shock right now about all these changes, but I hope that you will learn the benefits from these arrangements and that the bullying and hostility between the houses will be diminished.
 There are a couple of more things… Quiet, please!
 There are a couple of more things.